JohnEarnest/ok/docs/Manual.md

 Conditionals
 ------------
 The symbol `$`, when used with 3 or more argument expressions is `cond`.
 Much like the Lisp construct, `cond` considers argument expressions two at a time.
 If the first in a pair evaluates to a truthy value, the second in the pair is evaluated and returned.
 Otherwise it continues with the next pair.
 If no conditions match, the final value is returned.
+For the purposes of `cond`, anything except `0`, `0x00` or `()` is truthy.

 	 $[1;"A";0;"B";"C"]
 	"A"